xonixx/gae-pass-manager/README.md

 absolutely free of any charge.
 1. Secure:
     1. Runs over HTTPS.
-    1. Application is behind Google account authorisation form.
+    1. Application is behind Google account authorization form.
 It means the login process is two-step - first you login with Google account, then you login into app with master-password.
     1. Client-side encryption (AES-256).
 All passwords data is encrypted/decrypted